David Shafer (politician): Georgia Republican Party chairmanship

 After the 2020 presidential election, the Georgia Republican Party under Shafer, along with the Donald Trump campaign, filed a lawsuit contesting the certification of the results of Georgia's presidential election results (which was won by Democratic candidate Joe Biden).
 Trump and his allies made false claims of fraud in the election.
 Shafer spread misinformation about the vote-counting process in Georgia.

 On December 14, 2020, Shafer, describing himself as "Chairman" and "Chairperson" of the "Electoral College of Georgia", submitted 16 fraudulent Electoral College votes to the U.S. Senate and the National Archives.
 He was issued a subpoena to testify before the United States House Select Committee on the January 6 Attack and did so on February 25, 2022.
 He reportedly told the committee that the Trump campaign had directed the Georgia GOP to submit the slate of false electors.

 When an audio recording of Trump pressuring Georgia Secretary of State Brad Raffensperger to overturn the Georgia election results and to "find" votes for Trump was released in January 2021, Shafer's response was to condemn Raffensperger for releasing the audio.
 Shafer said Raffensperger's action was "lawlessness."
 Shafer also made false claims about the contents of the call.
 On June 22, 2022, the U.S. Department of Justice subpoenaed Shafer in connection with his alleged role in organizing an unofficial slate of electors from Georgia after the 2020 election.

 In July, 2022, Fulton County prosecutor Fani Willis announced that she had sent a target letter to Shafer and two other Republican officials, warning them that they face indictment in connection with the fake electors scheme, which was part of the attempts to overturn the 2020 United States presidential election.

 According to Shafer's attorneys, he was merely following the "repeated and detailed advice of [Donald Trump's] legal counsel" who gave him "very direct, detailed legal advice on the procedure he should follow, and he followed those instructions to the letter" in his actions concerning the 2020 election and the effort to put forward an alternative slate of electors.

 On August 14, 2023, Shafer, along with 18 other defendants, was indicted by a grand jury in Fulton County in connection with racketeering charges related to the attempt to overturn the results of Georgia's 2020 presidential election.

 On November 9, 2025, Shafer and others convicted for attempts to overturn the results of the 2020 election, were pardoned by Donald Trump.

-Personal
+Personal life

 Shafer is married and lives in Duluth, Georgia, with his family.
 He is a former director of the Gwinnett Chamber of Commerce and a former trustee of the Gwinnett County Library System.
 He is a Presbyterian and a Rotarian.